LibreCAD/docs/guides/blocks.rst

     - Place the block at the desired location within the drawing.
     - Adjust the options as needed and place additional copies of the block or press [Esc] to exit the command.

 As with inserting a block from the **Library Browser**, inserting a block multiple times will create a new instance of the block in the **Block List** each time it is inserted, each with a sequentially numbered block name after the initial block insert.
-When using blocks from external files the same layer critera applies (i.e. layer "0", ...)
+When using blocks from external files the same layer criteria applies (i.e. layer "0", ...)